 CBD is short for cannabidiol.
 It's the second-most prevalent compound in the cannabis plant, second only to THC.

 Two common types of cannabis include marijuana and hemp.
-We'll discuss their similarities more later, but for now, it's good to know that most CBD products today are made from commercial hemp.
+We'll discuss their similarities more later, but for now, it's good to know that most CBD products today are made from industrial hemp.
 Hemp contains large amounts of CBD and only trace amounts of THC.

 Why does this matter?
 Because, as similar as CBD and THC are, CBD is not psychoactive.
 Unlike THC, CBD will not make you feel "high."